XuTiany1/designing-machine-learning-systems-summary/chapter-one-overview-of-machine-learning-systems.md

 ## Structure of chapter 1
 The first chapter of the book aims to give you an overview of what it takes to bring an ML model to production

+This chapter addresses the following:
+1. address the fundamental question of when and when not to use ML
+2. discuss the challenges of deploying ML systems
+3. compare ML in research vs traditional software